mitexleo/fediroma/docs/installation/gentoo_en.md

   * Answer with `yes` if it asks you to install `rebar3`.

-  * This part precompiles some parts of Pleroma, so it might take a few moments
+  * This part precompiles some parts of Akkoma, so it might take a few moments

   * After that it will ask you a few questions about your instance and generates a configuration file in `config/generated_config.exs`.